Git vs. Mercurial: How Are They Different?

-Since then, Git has steadily grown as the most popular VCS.
+Git is now the most popular VCS.
 It was initially promoted heavily by Linus Torvalds himself.
 As the pioneering Linux creator, he used to be the world’s premiere open-source advocate, and he took great pleasure in brutally criticizing every other VCS.

 Mercurial hasn’t grown in the same way.
 In 2008, the open-source community found new homes in Bitbucket and GitHub.
 GitHub obviously supported Git, and a lesser-known fact is that Bitbucket launched with Mercurial.